mjt91/mjt91.github.io/_posts/2026-04-13-saturday-feast.md

 ## Slow Carb Rundown
 The slow carb diet made popular by Tim Ferriss, which propose simple rules that are hard to mess up.
-The idea being eating high volume food with low categories (spioler: high & good protein sources help a lot here).
+The idea being eating high volume food with low categories (spoiler: high & good protein sources help a lot here).
 It also focusses on controlling blood sugar spikes (Insulin).
 Here are the rules:

 - **Avoid white carbs**: That means no bread, pasta, rice, potatoes or anything refined.
 This means legumes (beans, lentils) are your friend for carbs
-- **Same meals on a rotation**: Varities in your meals comes from swapping proteins and veggies.
+- **Same meals on a rotation**: Varieties in your meals comes from swapping proteins and veggies.
 Sounds boring at first, but think of it: Your diet now also has the same meals but you do not think about it (for most people their breakfast is the same)
 - **No fruit:** Tomatoes and avocados are okay, berries in moderation (if not sure it is a clear NO).
 There is a debate about fruit and I get tired to justify for it, but I believe humans do not need any tropical foods to survive
 - **Have one Cheat Day per Week:** Go wild here, it really helps psychologically, too.
 If you think you cannot survive without some fruits, this is your way out :smile: